Danny625/angry-birds-physics-engine/README.md

 - Modular Python architecture
 - Game logic separated from rendering and input
 - JSON serialization/deserialization for reusable levels
-- SQLite persistence for local high scores
+- SQLite persistence for local high scores and backend data
 - FastAPI backend for level and leaderboard data
 - Pytest coverage for engine, persistence, serialization, and API behavior
 - Dockerized backend setup for reproducible local execution
-- Preserved legacy version plus active modern version
+- Clean project layout with the playable game, backend, assets, and tests organized under `game/`

 ## 📦 Technologies